-15. A recurring problem in trials is the problem of expert witnesses trying to go beyond the scope of their expert reports on direct examination.
+- 13. A recurring problem in trials is the problem of expert witnesses trying to go beyond the scope of their expert reports on direct examination.
 FRCP 26(a)(2) and FRCP 37(c) limit experts to the opinions and bases contained in their timely reports (absent substantial justification or harmlessness).
 The Court regularly enforces these rules.
 FRCP 26(a) also requires that any "exhibits to be used as a summary of or support for the opinions" be included in the report.
 Accordingly, at trial, the direct testimony of experts will be limited to the matters disclosed in their reports.
-New matters may not ordinarily be added on direct examination.
+New matter may not ordinarily be added on direct examination.
 This means the reports must be complete and sufficiently detailed.
 Illustrative animations, diagrams, charts and models may be used on direct examination only if they were part of the expert's report, with the exception of simple drawings and tabulations that plainly illustrate what is already in the report, which can be drawn by the witness at trial or otherwise shown to the jury.
 If cross-examination fairly opens the door, however, an expert may go beyond the written report on cross-examination and/or re-direct examination.
 By written stipulation, of course, all sides may relax these requirements.
-Material in a "reply" report must ordinarily be presented in a party's rebuttal (or sur-rebuttal) case after the other side's expert has appeared and testified.

-- 16. Another recurring problem is the retained expert who seeks to vouch for the credibility of fact witnesses and/or to vouch for one side's fact scenario.
+Material in a "reply" report must ordinarily be presented in a party's rebuttal (or sur-rebuttal) case after the other side's expert has appeared and testified. - 14.
+Another recurring problem is the retained expert who seeks to vouch for the credibility of fact witnesses and/or to vouch for one side's fact scenario.
 Qualified experts, of course, are always welcome to testify concerning relevant scientific principles, professional standards, specialized facts known within a trade or discipline and the like (so long as it is in the report).
 They are also welcome to apply those principles and standards to various assumed fact scenarios.
 This is so even if an opinion is given on the "ultimate issue."
-But they should not try to vouch for one side's fact scenario, i.e., witness believability.
-It is the jury's responsibility to sort out whose fact scenario is correct, including issues of credibility.
-An expert, therefore, should give opinions based only on one or more assumed fact scenarios. - 17.
+But they should not try to vouch for one side's fact scenario. i.e., witness believability. - 15.
 There is an important exception.
-Experts and doctors who perform scientific tests, site visits, or treat victims, among other possibilities, may testify to their findings within the scope of their firsthand knowledge.
+Experts and doctors who perform scientific tests, site visits or treat victims, among other possibilities, may testify to their findings within the scope of their firsthand knowledge.
 This is because they have made personal observations and have reached professional judgments based thereon.
-Carrying this one step further, even a retained expert may read a financial statement in evidence, watch a video in evidence, listen to a recording in evidence, and so on and offer opinions based on the contents.
-This is because the contents themselves are clearly defined. - 18.
-As to damages studies, the cut-off date for past damages will be as of the date of the expert report (or such earlier date as the expert may select).
+Carrying this one step further, even a retained expert may read a financial statement in evidence, watch a video in evidence, listen to a recording in evidence and so on, and offer opinions based on the contents.
+This is because the contents themselves are clearly defined.

+16. As to damages studies, the cut-off date for past damages will be as of the date of the expert report (or such earlier date as the expert may select).
 In addition, the experts may try to project future damages (i.e., after the cut-off date) if the substantive standards for future damages can be met.
 With timely leave of Court or by written stipulation, the experts may update their reports (with supplemental reports) to a date closer to the time of trial.